viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 ## Create a mock sub-part

-Now that you have your mock robotic arm working, add a mock sub-part to your robot.
+Now that you have your `fake` robotic arm, board, and motor working, add a sub-part to your robot.

 ## Configure a sub-part in the Viam app

-Now, create a mock sub-part to control a motor.
+Now, create a mock sub-part of another `fake` motor.
 Imagine for the purpose of this tutorial that this motor controls a conveyor belt in front of your mock arm on an assembly line.

 On your robot's page on the Viam app, click on the dropdown next to the main part, name your part and click **Add new**.